DavidShenJingtao/tp/docs/DeveloperGuide.md

 of contacts listed or that no contacts are assigned to the session.

 ### `sessions` command
-`SessionsCommand` queries the `AddressBook` for its set of unique `Session` objects, relying on the session counter that is maintained whenever contacts are added or removed.
-The command does not mutate state; instead it returns a summary message containing the total count and the textual representation of the session set for display.
+`SessionsCommand` queries the `AddressBook` model for its set of unique `Session` objects, relying on the `PersonAndSessionCounter` that is maintained whenever contacts are added or removed.
+The command does not mutate state;
+instead it returns a summary message containing the total count and the textual representation of the session set for display.

 ### `export` command
 `ExportCommand` resolves the output path (including directory creation) and serialises the currently filtered contacts to